softnanolab/hpc-tutorial/plumed-setup/README.md

     - **My Computer**: I don't know how to do this on my own computer.
 It should be installed with your other files, likely at `/usr/local/lib/plumed/modulefile`.
 You might need to change the contents of the file
     - **On The HPC**:

         ```bash
         # Look for the plumed versions available
         module avail plumed
         # Load version 2.6.x (if it is available)
         module load plumed/2.6.0
         # Find where it is installed (for use in step 4 -> HPC was /apps/plumed/2.6.0/)
         module show plumed
         ```

-- **HACK THE SYSTEM** and just add the relevant information in your `.bashrc` file, which achieves exactly the same as the modulefile, but it will do it every time your terminal is restarted.
+- OR, you just add the relevant information in your `.bashrc` file, which achieves exactly the same as the modulefile, but it will do it every time your terminal is restarted.

     I added the following to my bashrc file: